 One might be wondering how it is possible for to test positive if one haven’t taken any drugs.

 However, it’s quite possible.
 And studies suggest false positive test results occur in 5 to 10% of the total cases.

 How Does False Positive Drug Test Occur?

-False positives occur when the analytical drug detection method recognizes some of the molecules in your body as drugs.
+False positives occur when the analytical drug detection method recognizes some of the molecules in the body as drugs.
 Due to some errors in the analysis, it fails to differentiate between the drug molecule and other structurally similar molecules.
-Consequently, after a positive test, you will need other tests to confirm abuse of the drug.
+Consequently, after a positive test, a person will need other tests to confirm abuse of the drug.